-When you check the compliance of ESXi hosts against an upgrade baseline, vSphere Lifecycle Manager runs a precheck script and provides informative messages in the in the bottom pane of the vSphere Lifecycle Manager compliance view.
-The messages notify you about potential problems with hardware or third-party software on the host, and configuration issues, which might prevent a successful upgrade to ESXi 7.0.
+When you scan ESXi hosts against an upgrade baseline, Update Manager runs a precheck script and provides informative messages in the Upgrade Details window for each host.
+The messages notify you about potential problems with hardware, third-party software on the host, and configuration issues, which might prevent a successful upgrade to ESXi 6.7.

-The messages that vSphere Lifecycle Manager provides correspond to error or warning codes from running the host upgrade precheck script.
+Messages that Update Manager provides correspond to error or warning codes from running the host upgrade precheck script.

 For interactive installations and upgrades performed by using the ESXi installer, the errors or warnings from the precheck script are displayed on the final panel of the installer, where you are asked to confirm or cancel the installation or upgrade.
 For scripted installations and upgrades, the errors or warnings are written to the installation log.

-vSphere Lifecycle Manager displays scan result information in the bottom pane of the vSphere Lifecycle Manager compliance view.
-To see the original errors and warnings returned by the precheck script during an vSphere Lifecycle Manager host upgrade scan operation, review the vSphere Lifecycle Manager log file.
+Update Manager provides scan result messages in the Upgrade Details window for errors or warnings from the precheck script.
+To see the original errors and warnings returned by the precheck script during an Update Manager host upgrade scan operation, review the Update Manager log file C:\Documents and Settings\All Users\Application Data\VMware\VMware Update Manager\Logs\vmware-vum-server-log4cpp.log.

 |Host CPU is unsupported.
 New ESXi version requires a 64-bit CPU with support for LAHF/SAHF instructions in long mode.||